-Having a break in the heart of the land where democracy, philosophy and many more amazing inventions come from?
-Lucky you!
-The art will surround you in every single corner in Athens, not only because Acropolis is visible from every edge of the city.
-The unique combination of religion and literature, known as Greek mythology, is not estrange to most of us too.
-You can spot the influence of it till today all over the Greece, among with other countries.
-Though as of school books, we have to go trough, it should be known to all of us, at least in basics, you will definitely leave this country with much greater knowledge about the ancient culture, history and art.
-Apart from the capital, there is one more wonder to discover.
+Having a break in the heart of the land where the democracy, philosophy and many more amazing inventions come from?
+Good!
+You wont even have to look hard as art will surround you in every single corner in Athens, and not only because Acropolis is visible from every edge of the city.
+Even that the unique combination of religion and literature, known as a Greek mythology, is not estrange to most of us, you will definitely leave this country with much greater knowledge about the ancient culture, history and art.
+But apart from the capital there is one more thing to discover.
 It is one of the most stunning monuments in the world, build on a high hill by Aegean cost.
-The location makes it definitely as a must see place and the ruins remain in a really great condition.
+The location makes it definitely as a must see place, and the ruins remain in a really great condition.
 So here we go.

-Bus towards Sounion lives from the Pedion Areos Park bus terminal near the National Archaeological Museum.
+Bus towards Sounion leaves from the Pedion Areos Park bus terminal near the National Archaeological Museum.
 It is located close to the entrance of the park.
-Transport, as the direct one, should have a label of Sounion on the front, so you really shouldn’t miss it.
+Transport, as the direct one, should have a label with Sounion name on the front, so you really shouldn’t miss it.
 My hotel was very close, so I just walked there, but it is accessible by bus, metro, tram or taxi of course.
-Please note that during 2017 the Athens transport ticket system will transition from paper tickets to modern electronic tickets with the use of plastic smartcards (similar to London’s Oyster cards), so please recheck before for updates.
+Please note that during 2017 the Athens transport ticket system will transition from paper tickets to modern electronic tickets with the use of plastic smart cards (similar to London’s Oyster cards), so please recheck before for updates on transport in this capital.
 Distance to Sounion is 70 km long, so it takes around 1.5-2 hours.
-Great news is that almost the whole way there you will be able to view the charming Aegean Sea, as the road lays very close to the beautiful coast line of Greece.
+Great news is that almost the whole way there, you will be able to view the charming Aegean Sea, as the road lays very close to the beautiful coast line of Greece.
 Price for the ticket should be around 6-7 Euros for one way.
 You purchase it only in the bus, but not from the driver.
 Someone will pop in on the way with them to sell.
 I can’t remember if the merchant can accept cards, so maybe have a money just in case.
-Please carefully check a proper timetable, as during the summer holiday time bus leaves every hour, otherwise every 2 h.
+Please carefully check a proper timetable, as during the summer holiday bus leaves every hour, otherwise every 2 h.
 I, as always, did not check it properly, so I`ve had to wait an hour.
 I took this opportunity to walk around the park.
 Not really my recommendation as its full of junkies.